The "Right" Ideas

 - Markers, crayons, colored pencils

-- Role Play Reflections (Handout One) Spanish version (Handout Three)
+- student copies of Role Play Reflections (Spanish version available)

-- Philanthropy: Rights and Responsibilities (Handout Two) Spanish version (Handout Four)
+- student copies of Philanthropy: Rights and Responsibilities (Spanish version available)

-This activity is intended to provide an opportunity for students to reflect upon and apply their understanding of rights.
-Give each student a copy of Philanthropy: Rights and Responsibilities (Attachment Two).
+Students reflect upon and apply their understanding of rights in dialogue with family members.
+Give each student a copy of Philanthropy: Rights and Responsibilities (handout).
 This activity has two parts.
 The first part will encourage dialogue between parents and students, reinforcing the learning which took place in class.
 Part two will provide students an authentic opportunity to defend a personal action they believe to be a right, convincing their parents that it relates to a guaranteed right in the Bill of Rights.

 We the People.
 Calabasas, CA: Center for Civic Education, 1988.